 On the downside, there is a trifle too much bombast on Mother Earth.
 But in the end, it is still bearable, even to my metal injured ears.
 Yet again, some of that stuff sounds like a musical of sorts, which is a pity.
 But then again, it fits perfectly.
 Also, there are total failures like the dreaded Intro.
 WTF, I just hate intros!
 Or Dark Wings that sounds like some terrible regurgitation of Barclay James Harvest in style and Kate Bush in interpretation (sorry Kate, I still love you..).

 Mother Earth – the title track – is a delight to listen to, though.
 And so are Our Farewell and Never-Ending Story.
 That’s just perfect arrangement and superb execution in my book.
 Deceiver of Fools comes complete with an astounding duet at the beginning, absolutely lovely.

 For some reason, Restless, the first track in the former album Enter, found its way into this production again.
 Nothing speaks against it, this is indeed a superb piece of work anyway.

-Then of course – last, but not least – there also is Bittersweet, to which I grew kind of addicted to for a while.
-A really cool slow motion song.
+Then of course – last, but not least – there also is Bittersweet.
+To which I grew kind of addicted for a while.
+A really cool slow-motion song.
 And I thought that they don’t make ’em like that anymore.
 I was so very wrong.

-Noteworthy is ‘In Perfect Harmony‘, some sort of soft ballad that reminds you of some lead track for a … Disney feel-good movie.
+Noteworthy, too, is In Perfect Harmony, some sort of soft ballad that reminds you of some lead track for a … Disney feel-good movie.
 Not bad, but not really contributing to my idea of an evening of Metal Mojito.
-I kind of keep grinding my teeth at that one, too sweet for my taste.
+I kind of keep grinding my teeth at that one, it’s just too sweet for my taste.

-Record Rating: 9/10 | Label: DSFA | Web: Official Site
+Record Rating: 8/10 | Label: DSFA | Web: Official Site